MarcoRoma96/NCD-agenda-outpatients/README.md

 The project aims at the comparison of different methods and implementations to tackle the problem, and find the best integration of them in terms of efficacy and efficiency.

 ## Problem description
-A large number of people, mostrly older, is affected by so called Non-Communicable Diseases (NCDs).
+A large number of people, mostly older, is affected by so called Non-Communicable Diseases (NCDs).
 Often they are chronic patients with comorbidities cared for at home.
 This outpatients must get tests, treatments or consultancy at specialied care units, according to a given frequency set by a clinical pathway.
 The NCDs Agenda problem consist of scheduling the required services of a set of patients according to their clnical pathways for a certain planning horizon.
 The decision to take involve: